aladinelkhalil/react-ts-foundation-starter/src/auth/exercise.md

 The logic for fetching users is now written in the `users` component with all the state and everything.
 Try to extract this logic to an `UsersSlice` and also add fetching statuses that the application can react to.
 Maybe show some feedback the fetch is loading or went wrong or something.

 Reducers as we have used them now, can only handle synchronous logic, but fetching is something asynchronous.
-For that we need something calld `createAsyncThunk` which is a function that is included in redux toolkit.
+For that we need something called `createAsyncThunk` which is a function that is included in redux toolkit.
 Here is the link to the [documentation](https://redux-toolkit.js.org/api/createAsyncThunk).
 This optional is a challenge but it's worth it.
-You can also check the solution [repo](https://github.com/DerFahnrich/react-ts-foundation-final) for an example of this.
+You can also check the solution [repository](https://github.com/Aarkan1/react-ts-foundation-final) for an example of this.

 ## Optional Parts - No solution exists